Horizon Bancorp, Inc. (HBNC) Shareholder Notice: Robbins LLP Reminds Investors of Class Action Against Horizon Bancorp, Inc.

-/EIN News/ -- SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Horizon Bancorp, Inc. (NASDAQ: HBNC) between March 9, 2022 and March 10, 2023.
+SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Horizon Bancorp, Inc. HBNC between March 9, 2022 and March 10, 2023.
 Horizon operates as the bank holding company for Horizon Bank, which provides a range of commercial and retail banking services.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Horizon.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 19, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.